-- 1. Lower the throttle stick to the lowest position. - Center all trims.
-For the included Spektrum DXe transmitter (RTF only), the trims are centered when you hear a higher pitched beep while pressing the trim button.
-Move the trim in both directions until you hear the high-pitched beep. - 3.
+- 1. Lower the throttle stick to the lowest position. - 2.
+Center all trims. - 3.
 Power ON the transmitter. - 4.
 Install the flight battery in the helicopter. - 5.
-Connect the battery connector to the ESC. - Place the helicopter on a flat surface and leave it still until the motor beeps twice and the blue ESC LED glows solid, indicating initialization is complete. - 7.
+Connect the battery connector to the ESC. - Place the helicopter on a flat surface and leave it still until the motor beeps twice and the ESC LED glows solid, indicating initialization is complete. - 7.
 Place the helicopter where you are going to take off. - Move and hold the left stick to the bottom left corner and the right stick to the top left corner as shown.